RobotNerd/outline-format/README.md

 The following rules define when these items are recognized as valid tags in an outline document:
 - A space must both precede and follow the tag and any other alphanumeric character.
-For example, the `TODO` substring of `[TODO]` will be recognized as a tag but in `TODOstuff` it will not.
+For example, the `TODO` substring of `TODO,` will be recognized as a tag but in `TODOstuff` it will not.
 - Tags are not recognized when part of a section header.

 ### Comments

 Comments begin with double hashtags `##` and terminate at the end of the line.
+Comment out text is ignored when converting to other formats.

 ### Examples

-Here are some examples if valid and invalid outline-formatted documents.
+Here are some examples of valid and invalid outline-formatted documents.

 > TODO